GeekGitman/statistical_software_for_2D_herd/README.md

 ### Analyse herd behaviors
 ---
 The folder contains Python source code for this sofware.
-For Linux/MacOS/Windows.
+Compatible with Linux/MacOS/Windows.

 #### Environment
 You need these packages to build it successgully: